slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 > *'To combat an adversary, become their friend.' -- Kevin Kelly*
+> *'Recipe for success: under-promise and over-deliver.' -- Kevin Kelly*

 - All in all, just keep it simple.
 Don’t try to complicate the situation.
 Focus on being yourself, enjoying yourself.
 If you’re not having a good time, chances are good that people around you aren’t either.
 Charm is not about trying to pile on a bunch of techniques or manipulating people.
 It’s actually the complete opposite: letting human nature do its thing.